nicostrown/Nice_BusT4_WT32-ETH01/README.md

 Original version on Wemos D1 Mini available at https://github.com/pruwait/Nice_BusT4, most of credit goes to `@pruwait`.

 English version on Wemos D1 Mini available at https://github.com/xdanik/Nice_BusT4.

+# Connection with WT32_ETH01: RX & TX connect to IO5 and IO17 of WT32-ETH01.